-If you are involved in an incident or accident on campus grounds that requires emergency assistance, call 911 immediately.
-For any other assistance contact Campus Security at 956-872-2589.
+If you are involved in an incident or accident on South Texas College property that requires emergency assistance, call 911 immediately.
+For other assistance contact Campus Security at 956-872-2589.

 CAMPUS SECURITY

 The mission of the South Texas College Office of Safety and Security is to provide a safe educational environment for students, faculty, staff, and campus visitors.
 This is accomplished through: